leikareipa/leikareipa.github.io/blog/recapping-this-years-developer-job-search/content.md

 The developer job search has been uninspiring this year as openings have remained at record lows.
 The outlook for next year isn't very good either, but that's to be seen.

-The key numbers for this year are 6% interview rate and 0% offer rate, for a developer with 20+ years of background in programming and no relevant work experience.
+The key numbers for this year are 6% interview rate and 0% offer rate, for a developer with a few decades of background in programming and no relevant work experience.
 Though there's still technically about a month left in the recruiting season, I don't expect radical changes and so I'll call it early.

 As there isn't much but rejection emails to go on, let's have a brief look at them.